 “it’s just what you do”

 “as you color me blue”

-Over the past five years, I have watched my body morph drastically from one extreme to another over and over again.
+Over the past five years, I have watched my body morph drastically from one extreme to another repeatedly.
 I feel as though my menopause had me rather than the other way around.

 The timing of this pandemic, the end of my perimenopause, the writing of my book, everything feels so universal even though it really shouldn’t.
 I mean, the world didn’t stop for me to get rid of my period.

 Or did it?

 Do I have that kind of power?

 I am kidding, but I am laughing if you ever thought for a second that I did.